herrera-ignacio/oopnotes/README.md

     * Overall algorithm makes use of empty ('abstract') members
     * Inheritors override those members
     * Parent template method invoked

+ #### Use Cases

+* Keep invariant parts of the algorithms in a template and move the variant parts in action/hook methods
+* Pagination is a good example
+* Frameworks

 ---